Course Information – UPEACE Campus in Costa Rica

 - Emerge with a new confidence in your innovation skills

-- A new network of local and international colleagues interested in making positive impact
+- Gain a new network of local and international colleagues interested in making positive impact

 The course is designed to be a practical and hands-on workshop, allowing space for sharing and peer-to-peer learning.